• ECTS

 Objectives

-"- Be able to identify a relevant and current question in the field of ecology and/or evolution, and to formulate the associated scientific hypotheses ;
+- Be able to identify a relevant and current issue in the field of ecology and/or evolution, and formulate the associated scientific hypotheses;

-- Be able to mobilize the skills acquired in S1 in the fields of ecology/evolution and biostatistics to propose and justify a methodological approach to answer this scientific question;
+- Be able to apply the skills acquired in S1 in the fields of ecology/evolution and biostatistics to propose and justify a methodological approach to answer this scientific question;

-- Be able to produce a bibliographic synthesis to justify the questions and hypotheses, as well as the proposed methodology."
+- Be able to produce a bibliographic summary justifying the questions and hypotheses, as well as the proposed methodology.

 Read more

-Competences acquired in the UE of ecology of the common core of M1 BEE.
+Skills acquired in the EU ecology core curriculum of the M1 BEE.

 Read more